phonewrites/devops-recipe-app-api/README.md

 ```sh
 docker compose up -d
 ```
->I prefer the -d flag to run it in detached mode.
+>Use -d flag to run in detached mode.
 Optional.

 3. Browse the project at [http://127.0.0.1:8000/api/health-check/](http://127.0.0.1:8000/api/health-check/)